Handout A: Initial Access and Command Sequence Evidence

 IM Facilitation Notes

-- Release when participants request initial technical evidence or ask how compromise started.
+- Release when participants request initial technical evidence or ask how the compromise started.

 - Use this handout to reinforce incident scoping and early containment decisions.